Last updated: September 10, 2020

 For more information on Yale SOM's plan to safely continue operations on campus, please visit the Fall 2020: Returning to Yale SOM page.

 I’m considering registering for or have registered for an upcoming program.
 What happens if the program is postponed?

-Decisions to postpone programs will be made on a program-by-program basis and those affected will be notified as soon as possible.
+Most of our upcoming programs that were originally scheduled for calendar year 2020 have either been postponed or shifted to an online format.
+The decision to either postpone a program or to shift it online will be made on a program-by-program basis and those affected will be notified as soon as possible.

-If you registered for an open enrollment program directly through Yale and the postponed program dates don’t work for you, we will refund you your full program fee.
+If you registered for an open enrollment program directly through Yale and either the postponed program dates don’t work for you or you do not wish to participate virtually, you may either defer your attendance or withdraw from the course subject to the terms of our standard refund policy.
 Because travel costs are not included in program fees, we will not reimburse travel costs and we strongly recommend that each participant make refundable arrangements where possible.

 If you registered for a custom or corporate program through your employer or another organization, Yale will reach out to the responsible contact at your organization to discuss any details of how the COVID-19 pandemic will impact your program.
-Any decision to postpone will be communicated to you by your organization.
+Any decisions either to postpone or to shift to an online format will be communicated to you by your organization.

 If you have further questions about your program, please reach out to the Client & Curriculum Development team member either listed on your program webpage or who has been in communication with your organization.